 - know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms.

 At Moorgate, Art is delivered as part of our Topic Curriculum which is primarily taken from the Cornerstones units.
+To find out more, please click on the picture link to the right.

 Physical Education (PE)